-Graduate and post-baccalaureate students in UWG Department of History’s masters and certificate programs are hired as graduate research assistants that work on the Trail for up to two years or for the duration of grant-funded project.
+Graduate and post-baccalaureate students in UWG History Program’s masters and certificate programs are hired as graduate research assistants that work on the Trail for up to two years or for the duration of a grant-funded project.
 Occasionally, other history and public history graduate students choose to study local or regional textile history for their master’s thesis essay and/or project and may be sponsored by Center faculty in their degree requirements.

 Undergraduate students, typically History majors, are hired through various student assistant programs managed by UWG Career Services, such as the Federal Work Study Program, and the Honors College.

 In addition, student staff may include both graduate and undergraduate interns for a single semester.
 Interns join us from several departments, including History and Art, and typically provide research assistance and support for faculty and graduate staff.